Understanding the needs and expectations of interested parties for ISO 9001:2015

 A plan for this needs to be reviewed by senior management before it can be approved and implemented into your quality management system.
 It’ll also need to be implemented into other protocols, such as your customer requirements, operational activities, process controls, hazard and aspect registers, risk and opportunity registers, and legal and compliance registers.

-When making this plan, it’s a good idea to rank your interested parties and their requirements with regards to their importance, relevance, and so on.
+When making this plan, it’s a good idea to rank your ISO 9001:2015 interested parties and their requirements with regards to their importance, relevance, and so on.
 This will give you helpful guidance when developing your organisation’s quality processes.

 It’s also a good idea to communicate with your stakeholders during this process.
 This is especially important when it comes to ensuring compliance with legal obligations.
 You may need to provide up-to-date information, so make sure you have a process in place to collect this.

 Want to know more about ISO 9001’s requirements?
 To find out more, take a look at the requirements of ISO 9001.
+We’re on hand to support your business’ quality management system with ISO Consultancy, ISO 9001 training and more!
+If you’re not already ISO 9001 certified, then take a look at our ISO Certification services.

 Sign up to get the latest in your inbox